 - Loose - do not put your recycling in plastic bags

 These items cause problems at the Recycling Center, and should not go in your recycling cart or dumpster at home:

 Wrap around machinery

 Plastic bags are such a problem they're on here twice!

 Not able to be sorted

 Recycle at drop-off sites

 Not sure whether something is recyclable?
 Contact our Recycling Hotline at firstname.lastname@example.org or (425) 587-3812.
 You can also check King County’s What Do I Do With... website to see if items can be brought somewhere to be recycled.
 Please don't "wish-cycle" items that you want to be recycled but are not on our accepted items list (pdf, 2.7mb).

 For many items that can't go in your complex's recycling, special recycling events and programs allow you to recycle items that are unable to be sorted at the recycling facility.

-Twice a year (Spring and Fall), we hold a Special Recycling Collection Event for residents to bring in recyclable materials that are not collected curbside, such as tires, motor oil, and electronic peripherals.
+Twice a year (Spring and Fall), we hold a Special Recycling Collection Event for residents to bring in recyclable materials that are not collected in your recycle carts or dumpsters, such as mattresses, motor oil, and electronic peripherals.